-365 linear accelerators, alongside 22 advanced therapy machines and 250 remote afterloading brachytherapy units.7 Given this distribution, machine is responsible each RT for approximately 4,950 patients.
-With three out of four NSCLC patients presenting with locally advanced, symptomatic disease, the need for effective, accessible palliative RT is pressing.
+365 linear accelerators, alongside 22 advanced therapy machines and 250 remote afterloading brachytherapy units.7 Given this distribution, machine is responsible RT approximately 4,950 patients.8 With three out of four NSCLC patients presenting with locally advanced, symptomatic disease,9 the need for effective, accessible palliative RT is pressing.
 Conventional palliative RT regimens, such as 30 Gy in 10 fractions or 20 Gy in 5 fractions, are widely used.
-However, due to the high patient load and long waiting times at treatment alternative centers, hypofractionated regimens are being explored.
-Severely hypofractionated schedules-where patients receive palliative radiation on a weekly basis over fewer sessions-offer a practical solution by enabling day-care treatment without hospitalization.
-This approach not only ensures a rapid response but also helps manage the patient burden more effectively while offering a more financially viable option for both patients and healthcare institutions.10
+However, due to the high patient load and long waiting times at treatment centers, alternative hypofractionated regimens are being explored.9 Severely hypofractionated schedules-where patients receive palliative radiation on a weekly basis over fewer sessions-offer a practical solution by enabling day-care treatment without hospitalization.
+This approach not only ensures a rapid response but also helps manage the patient burden more effectively while offering a more financially viable option for both patients and healthcare institutions.
+10

 Beyond symptom control, assessing the quality of life (QOL) in advanced lung cancer patients is crucial.
 QOL encompasses multiple domains, including physical, social, emotional, and functional well-being.
-In cancer care, QOL is frequently measured using standardized quantitative questionnaires, typically selfreported by patients or assessed through proxies when necessary.
-These assessments play a pivotal role in treatment decisionmaking by evaluating therapeutic effectiveness and patient well-being.
+11 In cancer care, QOL is frequently measured using standardized quantitative questionnaires, typically self-reported by patients or assessed through proxies when necessary.
+12 These assessments play a pivotal role in treatment decision-making by evaluating therapeutic effectiveness and patient well-being.
+13

-Particularly in advanced-stage cancer, patientreported outcomes such as QOL serve as valuable indicators of treatment efficacy.
-Several validated QOL assessment tools exist, with lung cancer-specific questionnaires supplementing core instruments like the EORTC QLQ-C30 and FACT-G. The EORTC QLQ-LC13, a lung cancer-specific module, is often paired with the EORTC QLQ-C30, which includes functional, symptom, and global health/QOL scales.
-These tools facilitate a comprehensive evaluation of the patient's overall well-being during treatment.
+Particularly in advanced-stage cancer, patient-reported outcomes such as QOL serve as valuable indicators of treatment efficacy.
+14 Several validated QOL assessment tools exist, with lung cancer-specific questionnaires supplementing core instruments like the EORTC QLQ-C30 and FACT-G. The EORTC QLQ-LC13, a lung cancer-specific module, is often paired with the EORTC QLQ-C30, which includes functional, symptom, and global health/QOL scales.
+15 These tools facilitate a comprehensive evaluation of the patient's overall well-being during treatment.

-A systematic review by Salvo et al. highlighted the importance of using QOL instruments in lung cancer patients receiving palliative RT, with the EORTC QLQ-C30 emerging as the most commonly utilized tool.
-As QOL assessments gain prominence in clinical oncology, selecting the appropriate tool can enhance the understanding of treatment impact and guide clinical decisions.
+A systematic review by Salvo et al. highlighted the importance of using QOL instruments in lung cancer patients receiving palliative RT, with the EORTC QLQ-C30 emerging as the most commonly utilized tool.16 As QOL assessments gain prominence in clinical oncology, selecting the appropriate tool can enhance the understanding of treatment impact and guide clinical decisions.

-Given the potential advantages of hypofractionated palliative RT regimens, this study aims to compare the conventional palliative RT schedule of 30 Gy in 10 fractions with over two weeks а weeklv hypofractionated regimen of 21 Gy in 3 fractions (one fraction per week).
-By assessing symptom relief and QOL outcomes, this study seeks to determine whether a more condensed treatment schedule can provide comparable or superior palliation while addressing logistical challenges in resourcelimited settings.
+Given the potential advantages hypofractionated palliative RT regimens, this study aims to compare the conventional palliative RT schedule of 30 Gy in 10 fractions two weeks with a hypofractionated regimen of 21 Gy in 3 fractions (one fraction per week).
+By assessing symptom relief and QOL outcomes, this study seeks to determine whether a condensed treatment schedule can provide comparable or superior palliation while addressing logistical challenges in resourcelimited settings.